ABCD-ReproNim/exercises/break/downloadMRI.md

 "The raw MRI images and the minimally processed imaging files are over 100TB in size which may make data transfer difficult. "

+The data are stored on [Amazon Simple Storage Service (s3)](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html) servers.

 There are multiple routes to obtaining the full imaging data, we'll focus on the following two:
 1. Using links from the [fmriresults01](https://nda.nih.gov/data_structure.html?short_name=fmriresults01) structure
 2. Using the [nda-abcd-s3-downloader](https://github.com/DCAN-Labs/nda-abcd-s3-downloader)

-Both routes involve creating a data package through the NDA, downloading a manifest file, parsing the manifest file, and finally downloading and unzipping the data.
+Both routes involve creating a data package through the NDA, downloading a manifest file, parsing the manifest file, and finally downloading the data.

 For brevity, the exercises in this notebook will guide you through downloading the resting state and T1w data from 5 subjects using each of the above download methods.
 You will need active NDA credentials and an ABCD DUC to download the data.